BinomialLLC/basis_universal/README.md

 make
 ```

 For Visual Studio 2019, you can now either use the CMakeLists.txt file or the included `basisu.sln` file.
+Earlier versions of Visual Studio (particularly 2017) should work but aren't actively tested.
+We develop with the most up to date version of 2019.

 To compress a sRGB PNG/BMP/TGA/JPEG image to an ETC1S .KTX2 file: